newtonproject/NEPs/NEP-NewORG-Standard.md

 | Created | 2020-04-23 |
 | Updated | |

-This is the suggested template for org NEPs.
+This is the suggested template for NewOrg NRC-X.

 ## Simple Summary